Skip to main content

 • Maximum 1-Day Precipitation

-• Freeze Thaw Days
+• Freeze-thaw Days

-Freeze Thaw Days is a simple count of the days when the air temperature fluctuates between freezing and non-freezing temperatures on the same day.
+Freeze-thaw Days is a simple count of the days when the air temperature fluctuates between freezing and non-freezing temperatures on the same day.
 Freeze-thaw cycles can have major impacts on infrastructure.
-Water expands when it freezes, so the freezing, melting and re-freezing of water can, over time, cause significant damage to roads, sidewalks, and other outdoor structures.
+Water expands when it freezes, so the freezing, melting, and re-freezing of water can, over time, cause significant damage to roads, sidewalks, and other outdoor structures.

-Infrastructure Data
+Infrastructure Data - General

 https://www150.statcan.gc.ca/n1/pub/34-26-0003/342600032023001-eng.htm